Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Typing Characters

-An expression, which evaluates to a character, may be explicitly typed using `Char`.
+An expression of character type may be explicitly typed using `Char`.

 ```
 // Language: Clean